 Since we assumed that presence of an attribute is preferred over absence, the most preferred completion assumes presence of all unknown attributes, and the least preferred completion assumes absence.
 If even the least preferred completion of a is preferred over the most preferred completion of b, then a must always be preferred over b, since a could not be worse and b could not be better.
-For example, consider the objects and attributes in Table 5a.
-In the worst case for a, a does not have attribute R. In the best case for b, b has attribute P. But even in this situation, a will be preferred over b, based on attribute Q. There is no way that this situation can improve for b or deteriorate for a, so it is safe to infer a preference for a over b.
+For example, consider the objects and attributes in Table 4a.
+In the worst case for a, a does not have attribute a.
+In the best case for a, a has attribute a.
+But even in this situation, a will be preferred over a, based on attribute a.
+There is no way that this situation can improve for a or deteriorate for a, so it is safe to infer a preference for a over a.
 The strategy's power to make such inferences makes it decisive.